-I worked on the CIPD Profession Map, a framework used by HR and people professional to guide them in their work, career planning and development.
+I worked on the CIPD Profession Map, a framework used by HR and people professionals to guide them in their work, career planning and development.

 My role focused on interaction design and actual development of the interactive version of the map diagram.
 I also created a large set of illustrations centered around diversity and inclusion.

 I collaborated closely with the Customer Experience Team, according the Agile methodology.
 We followed the double-diamond model: Discover, Define, Develop and Deliver.
 The first two steps helped us truly understand why we were creating this framework, and who our user are and what they need: a clear framework for HR and people professionals, simple to use, something the whole profession could be proud of.

 Thousands of HR professionals took part in the surveys, interviews, focus groups and workshops that led to the development of the map.

 The map is a key strategic asset for the CIPD, so a great amount of time was spent reseaching how to break it down into its components and how to correctly present it to its audience.